CPE Asks…About Financing

 What are the biggest challenges and opportunities in CRE financing today?

-Matthew Wurtzebach and Bill Steward, vice presidents, Draper and Kramer
+Matthew Wurtzebach and Bill Stewart, vice presidents, Draper and Kramer

 ❝Chicago’s focus on turning the riverfront into a destination is creating exciting development opportunities: Wolf Point, The 78 and Lincoln Yards are all once-in-a-generation projects that will have wide-ranging impacts beyond the immediate sites.
 Although lenders recognize that potential, rising interest rates, existing loan exposure, regulatory constraints and increasing construction costs have made traditional bank construction financing more challenging.